Tooloop/Tooloop-OS/README.md

 Help is very much welcome!
 If you want to have a look, install it in a virtual machine.
 Even better, if you have spare hardware or a project ongoing, use it and share your experience!

 Open an issue here if you want to discuss ideas or changes.
+You're also very welcome in the [Tooloop OS Matrix chat room](https://matrix.to/#/%23tooloop-os:matrix.org).

 # Installation